 Breast conserving surgery is often followed by a course of three to six weeks of radiotherapy.
 You may want to ask about radiotherapy before making your decision.

-Before surgery, some women also ask for a referral to a plastic surgeon if they think they may want to have a breast reconstruction.
+Before surgery, some women also ask for a referral to breast reconstructive surgeon or plastic surgeon if they think they may want to have a breast reconstruction.
 Some types of reconstruction are done at the same time as breast cancer surgery, so it is important to think about reconstruction before your breast cancer surgery.
 Our Breast reconstruction page has more information about what’s involved in breast reconstruction.

 Does your surgeon participate in the BreastSurgANZ Quality Audit?